 - Atherton Water Capture Facility Project

 The need for a stormwater detention/storage facility was identified in in the Town-wide Drainage Study Update prepared in 2015 to reduce flooding associated with the Atherton Channel.
 Approximately 10 acre-feet of detention/storage capacity is needed to manage a 10-year storm event to minimize flooding associated with the existing Marsh Road box culvert.
 Additionally, the Town is required to comply with the Municipal Regional Permit (MRP) issued by the San Francisco Bay Regional Water Quality Control Board.
 The MRP requires all permittees to implement green infrastructure improvements to reduce the amount of mercury and polychlorinated biphenyl (PCB) in stormwater discharges to the San Francisco Bay.
-Caltrans has agreed to contribute an amount not to exceed $13,600,000 to the Town of Atherton to construct a water capture and treatment facility in the Town, to assist with their stormwater permit requirements.
+Caltrans has agreed to contribute funding to the Town of Atherton for the construction of a stormwater capture and treatment facility in the Town, to assist with their stormwater permit requirements.

 - Park and Recreation Committee Meeting Presentation March 7, 2018 (PDF)

 - Council Staff Report – November 1, 2017, Conceptual Design Services (PDF)

 - Bolivar Park, Lakewood CA - Video of Water Capture Facility

 - Water Capture Project Concepts in Holbrook-Palmer Park (PDF)

 - 2015 Drainage Study Update (PDF)